erSubhashThapa/100daysofcode/r1-log.md

   To complicate things futher, the new labeling will require vitamin D to be labeled in mcg, not UI.
 Because of this, our [reference table for DV's](https://www.dsld.nlm.nih.gov/dsld/dailyvalue.jsp) listes 20mcg for vitamin D. But in the database, the values for Vitamin D are in UI.
 But the conversion is straight forward.

   The conversion for Vitamin D IU is	1 IU = 0.025 mcg.
-This is not the same for all vitamins apparently.[See here.](https://dietarysupplementdatabase.usda.nih.gov/Conversions.php)
+This is not the same for all vitamins apparently.
+[See here.](https://dietarysupplementdatabase.usda.nih.gov/Conversions.php)

+  ## Vitamin A Confusion

+  There are also two listings for vitamin A, the object with **"name":"Vitamin A, RAE"** and **"name":"Vitamin A, IU"** .

+  I believe we go with the **"name":"Vitamin A, RAE"** object, because on our [reference table](https://www.dsld.nlm.nih.gov/dsld/dailyvalue.jsp) the unit listing for vitamin A is **"Micrograms RAE (mcg)"** .
+Additionally, in [this conversion guide for the nutrient units](https://dietarysupplementdatabase.usda.nih.gov/Conversions.php) the new unit requirement for vitamin A is **"mcg RAE"**.

+  ### Vitamin A Unit Conversion

+  **µg**: This funky symbol means microgram (mcg).
+That's the unit listing for **"name":"Vitamin A, RAE"**.

+  The [conversion guide for the nutrient units](https://dietarysupplementdatabase.usda.nih.gov/Conversions.php) for the new label requirements show these conversions for vitamin A:

+  - 1 mcg RAE = 1 mcg retinol
+  - 1 mcg RAE = 2 mcg supplemental beta-carotene
+  - 1 mcg RAE = 12 mcg beta-carotene
+  - 1 mcg RAE = 24 mcg alpha-carotene
+  - 1 mcg RAE = 24 mcg beta-cryptoxanthin

+  So I'm not totally sure what's going on here.
+I think it's ***1:1*** for the **"name":"Vitamin A, RAE"** listing because it's already giving us micrograms of RAE.
+I think these conversions are not necessary for us.

   ## JSON Object Style Guide